Chris-D-G/Final_Capstone-Trading-Card-Collection-Management/README.md

 A complete trading card game inventory management system.

 Initial creation supports Magic The Gathering.
+To get started, download Scryfall's [Default Cards](https://scryfall.com/docs/api/bulk-data) data in JSON format and rename it to "BulkDownload.json" prior to running either the create script or the bulk data loader.

 Features include:
 * User Account Registration